 This is to prevent screws from rattling loose even when the screws aren’t tightened to the point where it stops against the contact area.

-In some cases, the motherboard has dimensions that make it difficult to tighten the screws properly.
+Sometimes, the motherboard has dimensions that make it difficult to tighten the screws properly.

 For example, the motherboard could be thinner than usual.
 In such a case, you’ll struggle to achieve efficient cooling because there’ll be suboptimal contact between the cooler and the CPU.

-Using rubber O-rings in such a situation would help you achieve proper mounting pressure because the rings act as washers when tightening the screws.
+Rubber O-rings in such a situation would help you achieve proper mounting pressure because the rings act as washers when tightening the screws.

 Check that you applied thermal paste properly